lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

   in UNIX?
 That's what I mean!)
 - A virtual filesystem hides lots of details.
 You don't need any special syntax to configure/interact with external sources ("media mounting").
-- TypeStream treats types like a strongly programming language would.
+- TypeStream treats types like a strongly typed programming language would.
 It already has basic type checking and basic inference.
 In the future, it'll allow you, for example, to refactor data pipelines across a whole organization automatically.
 Just like your favourite strongly typed language does.

 To be clear, I **love** SQL.
 There's nothing better in the scenario "I got this